 Glass with an iridescent quality provided extra luster.
-You can still find this original type of globe available today.
+You can still find this original type of gazing globes available today.

-However, construction now includes metal, metallic-look plastic materials even bowling balls.
-Available hand-painted globes make for attractive designs.
+However, construction of a gazing globe now includes metal, metallic-look plastic materials even bowling balls.
+Available hand-painted gazing globes make for attractive designs.

 You can custom order specialized designed globes of art if you desire along with very pricey, handmade mosaic glass balls from specialty and import houses.